Tamburasca/HarpsichordTuning/README.md

 This is achieved through comparparing the measuremed spectrum which that calculated from f<sub>0</sub> and B by minimizing the L1-norm, such as in Compressed Sensing.
-The vector coeficients are normalized to the frequency, since partials in discant would impose a higher weight on the L1-norm than those in bass.
-In a preliminary test the max. relative error turned out to be around 1.4 * 10<sup>-4</sup> and 7 * 10<sup>-3</sup> on the frequency and B @415Hz, respectively.
+The vector coeficients are normalized to the frequency, because higher partials impose a greater weight on the L1-norm than lower partials.
+In a preliminary test the max. relative error turned out to be around 1.4 * 10<sup>-4</sup> for frequencies and 7 * 10<sup>-3</sup> for B @415Hz.

 ### References